 I want to acknowledge that we are, as a collective, grieving the upheaval of a reality that once was and the void that we find ourselves currently in.
-And right now more than ever, we are nudged from every direction to take care of ourselves, and this is not just physically.
+Right now more than ever, we are nudged from all directions to take good care of ourselves.

-When I started my journey of self-care more than fifteen years ago, I remember being completely out of alignment with my mind, body and spirit.
+When I started my journey of self-care more than fifteen years ago, I remember being completely out of alignment with the mind, body and spirit.
 I was more than determined to dedicate time and commit towards various self-care practices to overcome feelings of anxiety, disconnection and malaise.
-For a while I even felt proud that I had a regimented approach and thought I would find much success in this process.
+I had a regimented approach and thought I would find much success in this process.

-To this day, I vividly remember years of feeling more confused and often drained after trying out various methods and techniques towards self-care.
-I felt I had failed miserably.
-And I even became cynical about self-care as I wasn’t seeing evidence of the fruits of my labour.
+To this day, I vividly remember years of feeling more confused and often drained after trying various methods and techniques towards self-care. had failed miserably.
+And I became cynical about self-care as I wasn’t seeing evidence of the fruits of my labour.

 Do you find yourself experiencing a similar challenge with self-care?